Unbiasing Fermionic Quantum Monte Carlo with a Quantum Computer: Outlook on Potential Quantum Advantage

-In order to address the challenges due to this scaling, we anticipate that QC-AFQMC will have to be developed beyond the formulation used in our experiment.
-For example, using more sophisticated wavefunction forms for $|\phi\rangle$ than a single Slater determinant could allows one to maintain good overlap between $|\Psi_T\rangle$ and $|\phi\rangle$.
-This would put QC-AFQMC on a similar footing to phase estimation,\cite{Yu_Kitaev1995-zv} which also requires a wavefunction with non-vanishing overlap with the ground state as an input.
 Alternatively, one could pursue strategies for controlling the sign problem which do not require computing the global wavefunction overlaps to a high precision directly.
 Classically, the exponential decay of these overlap values with respect to system size for single Slater determinant walkers is numerically well handled by computing the $\log$ of the overlap value directly and working only with the overlap ratio when performing the AFQMC calculations.
-One might explore a similar approach using quantum computers leveraging the particular structure of the walker wavefunctions.
-It also seems reasonable that one could leverage the finite correlation length of physical systems to avoid the need for an exponentially growing number of measurements.
+While that particular strategy seems difficult to implement on a quantum computer, it seems reasonable that one could leverage the finite correlation length of physical systems to avoid the need for an exponentially growing number of measurements.
+More specifically, our virtual correlation technique allows for choosing a relatively small physical space to treat with the quantum processor while computing the correlation energy in a much larger space.
+The use of such a small physical space (known as an active space in quantum chemistry) can be rigorously justified for systems with a finite correlation length.
+The typical wavefunction overlaps under this approach would therefore be (at worst) exponentially small in a quantity related to the correlation length rather than the size of the system.
+Furthermore, it is often possible to keep the physical space small by identifying a reduced set of physically relevant degrees of freedom.
+In practice, the combination of these facts will help us maintain overlaps much larger than we would expect in the most general cases.